alg810/CardServerProxy/plugins/DcwFilterPlugin/README.DcwFilterPlugin.txt

       <bad-dcw>01 02 03 04 05 06 07 08 09 10 11 12 13 14 15 16</bad-dcw>

       <detect-links>true</detect-links> <!-- keep a 20 sec backlog of all received replies and check for services that share the same dcw sequence -->
-      <verify-replies>false</verify-replies> <!-- block and hold all replies until they've been received from at least 2 different connectors (experimental)
+      <verify-replies>false</verify-replies> <!-- block and hold all replies until they've been received from at least 2 different connectors (experimental) -->
+      <force-continuity>false</force-continuity> <!-- detect and attempt to reassemble replies where one of the two dcws have been zeroed out (experimental) -->
     </plugin-config>
   </plugin>